inTestiGator/pytest-deltacov/README.md

 ## Overview of Features

-Deltacov is a plugin for [pytest](https://github.com/pytest-dev) that displays the changes in code coverage between test suite executions in a line graph.
+Deltacov is a plugin for [pytest](https://github.com/pytest-dev) that displays the changes in code coverage between test suite executions in a graph.
 Developed using Python, `deltacov` indicates changes in the code that can assist the user in achieving maximum code coverage if coverage decreases from one execution of the test suite or `deltacov` to another.
-Deltacov makes use of [covplugin](https://pypi.org/project/pytest-cov/) by running the command;
+Deltacov makes use of [covplugin](https://pypi.org/project/pytest-cov/) by running the command:
 `pipenv run pytest -x -s --cov-config pytest.cov --cov-report term-missing --cov` to retrieve the code coverage.
-It also runs the command; `date +"%d-%m-%y"` to retrieve the time and date of when the test was ran.
 Although the user can see these commands executed in the terminal, it is necessary in order to capture the information needed to produce the graph.
-This is accomplished through the use of the `script` command which saves the information to a file called `output.txt`.
-Due to potential issues while graphing, `deltacov` only shows the ten most recent test execution reports, regardless of the time or date.
+Once this data has been recorded, the plugin then utilizes the [termgraph tool](https://github.com/mkaz/termgraph) to display a bar graph within the terminal.

 ## Requirements